 10. Chervil

-Chervil is an annual culinary herb with dainty little anise-flavoured leaves.
-Its fine leaves are often used to flavour mild protein like chicken, fish, and eggs.
-Chervil is one of the classic French fines herbes blend (along with parsley, tarragon, and chives) used for flavouring delicate dishes.
+Chervil is an annual culinary herb with dainty little anise-flavored leaves.
+Its fine leaves are often used to flavor mild protein like chicken, fish, and eggs.
+Chervil is one of the classic ingredients in the French fines herbes blend (along with parsley, tarragon, and chives) used for flavoring delicate dishes.
 Bearnaise sauce.

-Chervil is almost exclusively used when fresh from the garden, and is rarely available for sale in stores (even specialty stores).
+Chervil is almost exclusively used when fresh from the garden and is rarely available for sale in stores (even specialty stores).
 Chervil is easily planted from seed directly in the garden.
 This herb thrives in partial shade and moist soil.
+Read more about Chervil.

 11. Shiso

 Shiso, also known as perilla, is an annual herb native to Asia.
 Related to mint, shiso has a unique spicy taste, similar to cinnamon, cumin, or cilantro.
 Fresh shiso is a common accompaniment to sushi and to fresh poke bowls.
-Red shiso is also used to add the characteristic pink colour to pickled ginger.
+Red shiso is also used to add a characteristic pink color to pickled ginger.

 12. Lemongrass